NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/langevin.md

 Running the dynamics proceeds by providing all the parameters along with any extra keywords.
-This time we have requested both the positions and velocities to be outputed and have selected a timestep `dt`.
+This time we have requested both the positions and velocities to be outputted and have selected a timestep `dt`.
 Since the default algorithm is a fixed timestep algorithm an error will be thrown if a timestep is not provided.
 ```@example langevin